The Hidden Story Underneath My Story

 There’s really no way to describe it.

-As I drove those curves, the gusty wind tossed the golden-rust, and sunset-yellowed leaves everywhere, spinning about my car in a whirl of delight.
+As I drove those curves, the gusty wind tossed the golden-rust, and sunset-yellowed leaves everywhere, spinning in a swirl about my car in a flutter of delight.

 The Brandywine Valley is like one long river of song.

 When I made that right-hand turn onto Ring Road, the magic and mystery of the Kuerner Farm began to enchant me like the leaves, gathering up the scattered pieces of me into one quiet soul.
-All the consternation, the constant string of horrific news streaming out like an electric current of chaos, faded out of range and disappeared…
+All the consternation, the constant string of bad news streaming out like an electric current of chaos, began to fade out of range and disappear…

-all I could hear was the wind carrying the call of the red-bellied woodpecker down from the treeline up beyond the hill.
+…all I could hear was the call of the red-bellied woodpecker carried down by the wind from the treeline up beyond the hill.

 Kuerner Farm owns a small place in me.
 It grounds me.
-For years, stories about the farm have been written throughout the pages and paragraphs of my life.
-My father speaks of Andrew Wyeth like many speak of neighbors or long-time friends, down to the manners, down to secrets.
-As much as I know the land our home sits on down Timberlake Drive, backing to the Springton Reservoir, I know Wyeth Country.
+For years, stories about the farm have been retold onto the pages and paragraphs of my life.
+My father speaks of Andrew Wyeth like people speak of neighbors or long-time friends, down to the manners, down to secrets.
+As much as I know the land our home sat on down Timberlake Drive, backing to the Springton Reservoir, I know Wyeth Country.

-Often, my father would set up his paints on the coffee table in our living room and catch the light from the picture windows.
-Foam core board on his lap, a random photo he took from some farm in the area, and a row of brushes to choose from.
-Unexpectedly, in 2009, my father began to take his paints from the living room in Timberlake to the fields and farms in Chester County.
-He would regularly set up under the wide sky and tall grass.
-He discovered painting classes at the Kuerner Farm in 2014, and he has been going ever since.
+Often, my father would set up his paints on the coffee table in our living room and catch the perfect light shining in from the wall of picture windows behind the couch.
+Foam core board on his lap, a random photo he took from some farm in the area, and a row of paint brushes to choose from.
+Unexpectedly, in 2009, my father began to take his paints from the living room at Timberlake to the fields and farms in Chester County.
+He would regularly set up under the wide blue-gray sky and sit in the middle of tall grassy fields.
+He discovered Plein Air painting classes at the Kuerner Farm in 2014, and he has been going ever since.

 Lucky for me, now I wander around this ethereal place; I get quiet and give it space to speak.
-After walking around, pausing to listen to the birds, smelling the fresh air, and taking a peek in that legendary barn, I find that ideal tranquil spot to set up my chair, spray down my palette, and face the fear of starting a new painting.
-Autumn is my favorite time to paint here.
+After walking around, pausing to listen to the birds, smelling the fresh air, and taking a peek in that legendary barn, I identify that ideal spot to set up my chair, spray down my palette, and face the fear of starting a new painting.
+Autumn inspires; it is my favorite time to paint there.

 Week after week, the farm begins to change.
 The light shifts, cold nights start bringing the changes to the leaves on the sugar maple and black cherry trees, cattails, and bright marshy green reeds that shoot up around the pond every which way dry out and turn the most stunning mix of muted brown, honey yellow, and mulberry red.
 Likewise, the endless, undulating hills fade from sap green to yellow ochre.
 The barn swallows, who take over the property, scatter south in September, and just like that, the juncos arrive.